jprochazk/uecs/docs/index.md

 ```ts
 world.remove(entity, MyComponent);
 ```
-It accepts the class directly, instead of a string name or component ID, making the API concise.
+It accepts the class directly, instead of a string name or component ID.

 `World.remove` returns the removed component, as well:
 ```ts